LegendaryFossil/TerrainGeneration/README.md

 https://github.com/SebLague

-FastNoise is used for the perlin noise generator when generating the noise map:
+FastNoise is used as the perlin noise generator when generating the noise map:

 https://github.com/Auburn/FastNoise/tree/FastNoise-Legacy